johncarlosbaez/el-nino/README.md

 #### R / average-link-strength.R

-This fie  has the average link strength S as computed by `ludescher.R` at 10-day intervals, starting from day 730 and going until day 12040, where day 1 is the first of January 1948.
+This file has the average link strength S as computed by `ludescher.R` at 10-day intervals, starting from day 730 and going until day 12040, where day 1 is the first of January 1948.
 For an explanation see  [Part 4](http://johncarlosbaez.wordpress.com/2014/07/08/el-nino-project-part-4/) of the El Ni&ntilde;o Project series.

 #### R / grj / covariances-basin-vs-rest.R